Prometheus-AI-Project/2024_2_0.005TANI/README.md

 ## 0. Dataset Overview
-The dataset is crawled from Musinsa, focusing on categories like hoodies, coats, and jeans.
-Using the crawled data, we generated descriptive captions with GPT-40 Mini.
+The dataset is crawled from statiz(https://statiz.sporki.com/player/) and KBO(https://www.koreabaseball.com/Record/Player/HitterBasic/Situation.aspx), focusing on categories like pitch mechanics and zones.

-The dataset is structured in the format (snapshot, product image, descriptive caption) to align with the FashionIQ dataset, which is commonly used for model training in fashion-related tasks.

-Dataset has the following structure:
+Below are the examples of dataset

+### 1. dataset 이름

 ```
+pitch data:{"isbn": "0151686564", "text_reviews_count": "626", "series": [] }
 ```